Evergreen MP Church

 Renovations

 In 2013 the church sold as a residential home, after which it underwent extensive restoration.
-The new owners restored the inside walls and the beautiful wood floors throughout to their original state, removed the partial first floor in the front room, and re-shingled part of the outside.
+The new owners restored the inside walls and the beautiful wood floors throughout to their original state, removed the partial first floor in the front room, and re-shingled part of the outside and fixed the roof.
 They hosted several (community) events in the front house over the years, and would always ring the church bell via a long cord in their bedroom when the Ravens Football Team scored a point before selling the home in 2019.

 The building continues to be a residential home with the current owner continuing upgrading and restoring the inside of the former church.